Industry City: Railroad

 The Bush Terminal Railroad Company owned about 20 mi of track within the terminal by 1917, which had grown to 43 mi of track by 1950.
 The terminal's railroad greatly reduced shippers' cost to haul freight from their facilities to a rail yard.
 The rail yard could hold about 1,000 freight cars and was six blocks long.
 The terminal also owned 2 mi of double-tracked electric railroad that ran on the streets along Brooklyn's waterfront.
 The tracks ran along Second Avenue from 28th to 41st Streets and along First Avenue from 41st to 64th Streets, with spurs into every factory building and into the Brooklyn Army Terminal at 58th Street.
 Eventually, Bush Terminal could handle 50,000 freight railcars at a time.

 The tracks connected with the Pennsylvania Railroad's New York Connecting Railroad at 65th Street, south of the Brooklyn Army Terminal.
 There was also a direct connection to the Brooklyn Rapid Transit Company's trackage at 39th Street, which is now operated by the South Brooklyn Railway.
 Around 1913, there were plans to extend the railroad northward along the Brooklyn waterfront via the "Marginal Elevated Railway".
 The railroad would have used an elevated viaduct, similar to the High Line in Manhattan, between Bush Terminal and the piers at Fulton Ferry Landing (now Brooklyn Bridge Park) in Brooklyn Heights.
 However, this marginal railroad was never built.

 In addition, the Bush Terminal Company ran a car float operation in which freight cars were loaded aboard car-float barges with railroad tracks, which traveled across New York Harbor to and from car float piers in New Jersey.
 The company had a fleet of tugboats specifically for car floats, each with three crews.
 Each tug pulled three or four car-float barges, which each measured 277 by 41 ft and could hold up to 17 freight cars at a time.
-By 1957, two tugboats were still operating, both of which dated to 1905 and 1906.
+By 1957, two tugboats were still operating, which dated to 1905 and 1906.